 - The recyclable parts are taken to a facility for reuse.

 Certificate of Destruction

 When you use a hard drive destruction provider, you’re given a certificate of destruction for proof of compliance, with details including date, locations, and chain of custody.
 This certificate provides proof of destruction which is great for keeping records as well as assurance of the process being complete.

 Chain of Custody

-Hard drives may change hands several times during the shredding process, especially if you choose off-site shredding.
+Hard drives may change hands several times during the shredding and hard drive disposal process, especially if you choose off-site shredding.
 To make sure your data stays safe along the way, there is a chain of custody, a paper trail that documents and tracks the movement of your documents or whatever else you have to shred.